carloslodelar/cardano-course/setting-up-a-local-cluster/redelegate-genesis-keys.md

 --out-file genesis-keys/genesis.delegation.cert
 ```

-Submit the certificate in a transaction, we need to sign it with the genesis key.&#x20;
+Submit the certificate in a transaction.
+It must be signed with the genesis key.

 ```bash
 cardano-cli query utxo --address $(cat utxo-keys/user1.payment.addr) --testnet-magic 42